 The Landscape Fire and Resource Management Planning Tools Project – LANDFIRE – is an innovative project designed to create and periodically update comprehensive vegetation, fire and fuel characteristics data using a consistent process for the United States, including Alaska and Hawai'i.

 LANDFIRE developed quantitative vegetation models and comprehensive ecological descriptions for all major vegetation systems in the US, and a suite of GIS tools that help landscape and resource managers make the most of these powerful products.

 - Complete for the entire U.S.

 - Incredibly rich suite of spatial data and vegetation models

 - Developed using consistent methods across the country

 - Free and accessible online—ready for use almost immediately

 - Adaptability to fire and non-fire applications

 LANDFIRE datasets are constantly improving and benefit from users' input.
-Click on the Contribute Data tab on the LANDFIRE Program website to see how you can participate in the process.
+See the Contribute Data section on the LANDFIRE Program website to see how you can add your expertise.

 MORE than Fire

 LANDFIRE's suite of tools, models and digital map layers -- the first complete, nationally consistent collection of resources with an ecological foundation -- are valuable resources for those working on land management issues, scenario planning and budgeting.
 LANDFIRE models and spatial layers have been used in numerous and varied conservation applications such as

-analysing the impact of habitat fragmentation on bobcat populations in California
+Analysing the impact of habitat fragmentation on bobcat populations

-looking at how climate change could affect flora and fauna in the northern Sierra
+Looking at how climate change could affect flora and fauna

-maintaining habitat for viable populations of bighorn sheep in Washington State
+Maintaining habitat for viable populations of bighorn sheep

-Selected publications and reports regarding "beyond fire" applications are posted in the Gateway Library and in the Applications section.
+A selection of "beyond fire" application stories are posted in the Gateway Library and in the Applications section.
 The interactive WHAM!
-(Web-Hosted Application Map) details more than 60 on-the-ground projects where LANDFIRE tools and data were used.
+(Web-Hosted Application Map) details more than 80 on-the-ground projects where LANDFIRE tools and data were and are being used.

 Details and help are available via the LANDFIRE Program website and/or by contacting any member of the TNC-LANDFIRE team.